Ask most people about the strength of their core client relationships and they'll say, "Great. Rock solid."

 Yet these comments usually refer to how much rapport or trust sellers feel they have with the client.
 They don't answer the question through the lens of business value the client receives from them.

 They're also often thinking more of the relationship they feel they have with their client, not how their client feels about them.

 To assess the strength of your relationship with a client, the key is to view it through their eyes.
-You can start by evaluating your relationships using these 7 questions:

 1. Does the client see us as a partner?